 - If you do drive out in the country, take a GPS with localised maps.
-Many roads are unmarked and you'll probab almost 9 years ago
+Many roads are unmarked and you'll probab over 9 years ago

 If you are into seeing Orangutans in the wild, I would definitely recommend Uncle Tan Wildlife Adventures.
 We got to them by flying (AirAsia) into Sandakan and making our way from there.
 Google then and you will find their website and more info.
 We did a 2 night trip to their camp which is up the Kinabatangan river and VERY rustic.
 If you are not into roughing it for a few days it might not be for you as there is no running water and the huts are very basic.